darkdragn/lz4tools/README.rst

 1. lz4f - C-Module containing python bindings for all lz4frame functions.
 2. lz4tools - a zipfile-like file wrapper class and tarfile-like class for lz4 compressed files.
 3. lz4toolsCli - a quick cli for using lz4tools static functions.

+Before going any further, I recommend reading up on lz4 at: https://code.google.com/p/lz4/

+It is an awesome compression algorithm and I can't than Yann Collet enough for putting together the C implementation and lz4frame.

 Usage
 -----